 Granger is a very small city located in the state of Texas.
 With a population of 1,501 people and just one neighborhood, Granger is the 720th largest community in Texas.
-Granger has an unusually large stock of pre-World War II architecture, making it one of the older and more historic cities.
+Much of the housing stock in Granger was built prior to World War II, making it one of the older and more historic cities in the country.

 Occupations and Workforce

-When you are in Granger, you'll notice that it is more blue-collar than most other communities in America.
-36.05% of Granger’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Granger is a blue-collar town, with 36.05% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Granger is a city of service providers, managers and production and manufacturing workers.
 There are especially a lot of people living in Granger who work in management occupations (10.87%), maintenance occupations (9.42%) and food service (6.16%).

 Also of interest is that Granger has more people living here who work in computers and math than 95% of the places in the US.